Mani Stone - Mysterious Tibetan Folk Art

 With a great depth of aesthetic factors and characteristics, Mani Stone has become a unique Tibetan carving art.
-Devout Tibetan pilgrims believe as long as they engrave the six-word Dharani on the stones and chant the words day and night, those stones will be enabled supernatural spirits and bring them good luck and happiness.
-As people continually engrave the stone, there're more and more mani stones heaping together, which form Mani stone mounds and Mani walls.
+Devout Tibetan pilgrims believe as long as they engrave the six-word Dharani on the stones and chant the words day and night, those stones will enable supernatural spirits and bring them good luck and happiness.
+As people continually engrave the stone, there are more and more mani stones heaping together, which form Mani stone mounds and Mani walls.

 The Function of Mani Stones

 In early times, there were many functions and purposes of the Mani Stone, some of which were built as a dwelling place for the Buddhas, to ensure the peace and prosperity of the tribes and families and avert disasters; some of which were built to worship gods, to accumulate merits; some of which were geographical boundary between tribes and villages; in addition, Maini Stones at mountain passes, bridges, main roads, which are to pray for the safety of the place.

-Up to now, whenever Tibetans pass by Mani Stones, they would usually add a small stone, which is equal to recite the sutras once.
-With the increasing of Mani Stones, the mound constantly ascends.
-Some of the Mani Stones form hills, and many such hills connecting together to be sacred walls.
-The walls are considered as the boundary between the human world and the divine world, as well as the joint and connection point.
+Up to now, whenever Tibetans pass by Mani Stones, they would usually add a small stone, which is equal to reciting the sutras once.
+With the increase of Mani Stones, the mound constantly ascends.
+Some of the Mani Stones form hills, and many such hills connect together to be sacred walls.
+The walls are considered as the boundary between the human world and the divine world, as well as the joint and connection points.

 The Shapes and Content of Mani Stones

-The shape of the Mani Stone is generally square or round at the lower half, while the upper half is piled like a cone or hill, which is originated from the worship of towering mountains and mountain gods on the Qinghai-Tibet plateau.
-Most Mani Stones are put on the Ox horns, goat horns, or whole yak skulls, some even plug cypress branches or sticks in the stones signifying swords, and hang on a strip of cloth on the branches or sticks signifying souls.
+The shape of the Mani Stone is generally square or round in the lower half, while the upper half is piled like a cone or hill, which originated from the worship of towering mountains and mountain gods on the Qinghai-Tibet plateau.
+Most Mani Stones are put on Ox horns, goat horns, or whole yak skulls, some even plug cypress branches or sticks in the stones signifying swords, and hang on a strip of cloth on the branches or sticks signifying souls.
 And colorful prayer flags were hung on the top or around the mani stones, which makes it beautiful and mysterious.